 Section 2.
 The Committee on Advancement and Promotion (CAP)

 a.
 The Committee on Advancement and Promotion shall consist of an elected Chair, an elected Vice-Chair/Chair-Elect, and four elected Members-at-Large.
 Each of the members serves a two-year term.
+Members-at-Large are referred to Junior (first year) and Senior (second year).
 The Chair and Vice-Chair/Chair-Elect must have career status.
 Members-at-Large must have career status or potential career status and, in addition, must have successfully completed at least one academic review cycle.
 No member of CAP may serve for two consecutive full terms.
 Three members of CAP constitute a quorum.
-If a quorum is not available, a member of the previous year’s CAP shall serve as alternate, in the following order: (1) senior member-at-large, (2) chair.
+If a quorum is not available, a member of the previous year’s CAP shall serve as alternate, in the following order: (1) a Senior Member-at-Large, (2) Chair.

 b.
 The CAP fulfills the mandate of the Academic Personnel Manual (APM) for a personnel committee to advise the Chancellor or designee on all merit increases, promotions and career status actions for members of the librarian series.
 It is a professional responsibility of each member of the librarian series to serve on CAP.
 Specific functions of CAP shall be as follows: